 The person should check a virus hoax Web site to see if the new virus is legitimate or a hoax.
-Many virus warnings distributed through e-mail are hoaxes, and some of the instructions provided in the hoaxes may cause damage to systems if they are followed.
-Antivirus vendor Web sites often contain virus hoax information; the Computer Incident Advisory Capability (CIAC) Hoaxbusters site is another good source.
+Many virus warnings distributed through email are hoaxes, and some of the instructions provided in the hoaxes may cause damage to systems if they are followed.
+Antivirus vendor Web sites often contain virus hoax information.
 A person who is still in doubt about the authenticity of a virus warning should contact the help desk for further assistance.